YottaDB/YDBDoc/MessageRecovery/errors.rst

 REPLAHEAD
 --------------------

-REPLAHEAD, Replicating instance is ahead of the originating instance. aaaa
+REPLAHEAD, Replicating instance is ahead of the originating instance.aaaa

 MUPIP Error: The message appears on the Source and Receiver Server log files when the Receiver Server is ahead due to a possible rollback on the Source Server side. aaaa contains additional information or action that the user may have to perform.